danhornby/template-rest-service/README.md

 4. The docker image and app is not 'hardened'.
 Consideration should be given to the security standards of the team and the context (sensistivity) to which the services run.
 As a minimum stable local repositories should be used instead of public ones and SSL/TLS should come as standard.
 5. Branch strategy is currently not in place within the repo/build/publish.
 GitFlow is the most common method of doing this and using branch protection and filters in the build pipeline should be considered, designed and built.
 A lot of this would be dependent on how the team currently works.
 6. How this patern is shared/managed needs to be considered.
 Modularisation of this codebase should be considered.
+7. Logging needs to be considered for the app: At the moment only minimal server logging (console.log) is implemented.
+Frameworks for logging will depend on the target environment and non-functional requirements for the application.